 - Finally, aim the rangefinder at the ground, then aim it at your target.
 The rangefinder will calculate the slope between you and your target, and it can calculate the angle of return.

 Yes, Rangefinders are worth the money.
 I would say you should buy a laser rangefinder if you are playing golf of course.
 Besides modern rangefinders like laser rangefinders have quite a few benefits as I discussed earlier which help you improve your performance.

 Golf Rangefinders are like a gadget for a golfer who wishes to play better and play with ease.
 The laser beam technology is the latest for rangefinders.
 But GPS rangefinders and optical ones are also good options to have.
 Operating a rangefinder is very easy and gets better with practice.
 Based on the features and performances you will be able to purchase a rangefinder in average of 350 USD.
-You can check out the best golf rangefinder here.

 You can watch the following video for a better understanding of how to use a golf rangefinder.